staxmanade/react-component-errors/Readme.md

 # Override errorHandler using config
 ```
-import wrapReactComponentMethodsWithTryCatch, {config} from `react-component-errors`
+import wrapReactLifecycleMethodsWithTryCatch, {config} from `react-component-errors`

 config.errorHandler = (errorReport) => {
   // Do something custom with errorReport